Testing the effectiveness of unconventional monetary policy in Japan and the United States: Theoretical Model

 \subsubsection{Firms}

-The firm sector consists of two types of firms: final good firms and intermediate goods firms.
+The firm sector consists of two types of firms: final-goods-producing firms and intermediate-goods-producing firms.
 The problems of these firms are standard except that the average discount rate between U-households and R-households is used in discounting the profits of these firms.
-The profits need to be derived explicitly because one of the two households' budget constraints constitutes an equilibrium condition as well as a good market clearing condition.
+The profits need to be derived explicitly because one of the two households' budget constraints constitutes an equilibrium condition as well as the goods market clearing condition.